DKolmas/DKolmas.github.io/_posts/2019-08-01-Bandit-problem.md

 ---

 ### What you can find in this note?
-2. What is k-armed problem
+1. What is k-armed problem
-1. How k-armed problem referes to Reinforcement Learning
+2. How k-armed problem referes to Reinforcement Learning
 3. How we define reward
 4. What is the value of action (action value)
 5. How we define greedy actions

-### What is the k-armed problem?
+### What is the k-armed bandits problem?
 I think the way the problem is explained in Sutton book is so good that I am going to put it here.

 "Consider the following learning problem.
 You are faced repeatedly with a choice among k different options, or actions.
 After each choice you receive a numerical reward chosen from a stationary probability distribution that depends on the action you selected.
 Your objective is to maximize the expected total reward over some time period, for example, over 1000 action selections, or time steps.